tonsky/tonsky.github.io/_posts/2023-02-24-clojure-sublimed-3.md

 draft: true
 ---

-It’s weird to announce, but I wrote Clojure plugin for Sublime Text.
-Again.
+It’s a strange thing to announce, but I wrote [Clojure plugin for Sublime Text](https://github.com/tonsky/Clojure-Sublimed).
+[Again](https://tonsky.me/blog/sublime-clojure/).

 I mean, previous version worked fine, but it had a few flaws:

 - REPL depended on syntax highlighting (yikes!)
-- Everything was in a single file
+- Whole implementation was in a single file
-- Hard to add REPLs
+- It was hard to add REPLs

 So, let’s do it again, almost from scratch, and right this time!

 # What is REPL?

-In a nutshell, REPL consists of two parts: client and server.
+In a nutshell, REPL consists of three parts: client, server and communication protocol between them.

 Here’s an architectural diagram for you:

 <figure><img src="./architecture.png"></figure>

 # REPL Client

-As you can see from the diagram, REPL clients live in a variety of environment, dictated by their host: Java for Idea, Python for Sublime Text, JS for VS Code etc. In my case, it was Sublime Text, so the environment happened to be Python 3.8.
+As you can see from the diagram, REPL clients live in a variety of environments dictated by their host: Java for Idea, Python for Sublime Text, JS for VS Code etc. In my case, it was Sublime Text, so the environment I was stuck with happened to be Python 3.8.

 Of course, writing client-server apps is not hard in any language.
 Unfortunately for us, REPL client needs to be able to read, speak and actually understand Clojure for a few features: